 The Plant and Animal Cells lesson plan contains four pages of content.
 It begins by defining cells as the basic building blocks of life.
 Without cells, living things would not exist.
 Billions of cells join together to make living things, both plants and animals, as well as other organisms.
 Nearly all cells are too tiny to see without peering into a microscope.
 They come in all shapes and sizes, colors, designs, and functions.

 Speaking of functions, students will learn that every part of a cell serves a unique function.
 Every cell has three parts in common: a nucleus, cytoplasm, and a cell membrane.
 However, there are a few differences between a plant cell and an animal cell.
 Plant cells, for instance, contain parts that animal cells do not, such as an additional cell wall made of cellulose.

 Students will discover that there is a name for the cells that have a nucleus: eukaryotes.
-These cells are similar in many ways besides just have the three basic parts.
+These cells are similar in many ways.
 The page provides a picture that compares a generic animal cell and plant cell side by side.
 It labels the different organelles, many of which are similar between the two.
-But cells have specialized functions.
+But different cells have specialized functions.
 Bone cells differ from liver cells, which differ from nerve cells, and so on.
 These all develop in different ways that enable them to perform their specific duties.

 Common Parts of Plant and Animal Cells